portfolio-performance/portfolio-help/docs/en/how-to/benchmarking.md

     ![](images/benchmark-kommer-02.svg)

 The overall performance of the benchmark could be read from the graph.
 A more precise number of the `actual share-1` could be obtained from the Securities table under [View > Report > Securities](../reference/view/reports/performance/securities.md).
-Unfortunately, this is not possible for the benhmark (there are no transactions).
+Unfortunately, this is not possible for the benchmark (there are no transactions).
 Nevertheless, it is feasible to present the benchmark's performance graph and the TTWROR values of both indices as a widget.
 See [Reference > view > reports > performance](../reference/view/reports/performance/index.md#configuring-the-dashboard) for info about configuring the dashboard.

 Figure: Dashboard with performance chart and TTWROR widgets. {class=pp-figure}